 As with some minor personal changes, mostly their lead guitarists, some of these songs, like “For Your Love,” “Happenings Ten Years Time Ago,” “Think About It,” “Over, Under Sideways Down,” and the book’ title (song) “Heart Full of Soul” became immortal classics by the band The Yardbirds, as the band renamed itself in 1963.

-However, he decided on a career in music business, that meant tight travel schedules, permanent high pressure, deadlines to meet, exposure to raving fans and the press.
-Even for a healthy and strong person this would be a most difficult task, as the music business would show no mercy for any sensitive, introverted and quiet character.
-So Relf’s poor health, his massive smoking, alcoholism, later heavy use of mind-expanding drugs, and feelings of loneliness led to many situations where he not only stayed drunk for days on tour, but was on the brink of nervous breakdowns and about to quit the music business forever.
+However, he decided on a career in the music business, that meant tight travel schedules, permanent high pressure, deadlines to meet, exposure to raving fans and the press.
+Even for a strong, healthy person this would be a most difficult task, as the music business shows no mercy for any sensitive, introverted and quiet character.
+So Relf’s poor health, his massive smoking, alcoholism, later heavy use of mind-expanding drugs, and feelings of loneliness led to many situations where he not only stayed drunk for days on tour but was on the brink of nervous breakdowns and about to quit the music business forever.

 When the Yardbirds finally broke up in 1968, after their eighth US tour that meant mostly a lot of hassle, pressure and another very tight schedule, Relf was rather relieved for a short time.
 Nevertheless, one major problem on tour for him were his constant disputes with a very loud and unreliable Jeff Beck who would make it impossible for him to hear his own singing at a show, and later his complicated situation as the front man to be squeezed onstage between two world-class guitar players, who had most of the attention and volume.